|

 coast and in other quarters.

-415 BC: The Athenians send an expedition
+415 BC: The Athenians sent an expedition

 to conquer Sicily.